ColinGilbert/gentoomuch/README.md

 - Bootstrapping dockerized images, epsecially for the first time, can take a while.
 This is because we do emerge --emptytree with ROOT=/mnt/gentoo which makes Portage re-emerge each package twice, once for / and once for /mnt/gentoo.
 This is a possible bug in emerge and I'll be talking to upstream about that.
 - For some silly reason, gentoo-sources gets re-emerged on every pipeline invocation.
 I consider this a bug to be fixed and welcome any input from the community as to why this keeps happening.
 - Patches are limited to a single version of a package.
 This is because patches should be one-offs.
 If you want something more permanent, you should create an ebuild.
-- You need that have installed sudo, pigz, tar, rsync, docker-python, git-python, and docker-compose.
+- You need that have installed sudo, python, gpg, pigz, tar, rsync, docker-python, git-python, docker, and docker-compose.

 I think this code generally represents best practices for maintaining multiple systems in everyone's favourite meta-distribution.
 Nothing is ever perfect and since upstream is a moving target, there will always be something to do.
 Not to mention that you can always find a list of best practices with conflicting advice: Choices were made.
 However, this toolkit is solid: Even when this thing was only half-built, working with Portage was already a saner experience for me than it had ever been beforehand.
 I hope you find Gentoomuch useful, too.

+Installation: